Thoughts On Storing Duplicate / Calculated Data In The Database

 Now, I walk around with this vision in my head all the time.
-However, if I didn't want to store duplicate data or calculated data (being vague here cause I am really just thinking out loud), I would have to see this Franziska every time I wanted to assess her cuteness.
+However, if I didn't want to store duplicate data or calculated data (being vague here cause I am really just thinking out loud), I would have to see this Franziska every time I wanted to assess her humor.
 Could you imagine: wanting to see someone every time you wanted to think about an over-arching feeling about them?
 Seems crazy, right?
 Well, how is this applied to database design?

 If I had an eCommerce order in the database, do I store the total?
 Or do I always find the total by summing the product prices at the time of checkout?
 My preference is to store the sub totals, tax totals, discount totals, grand totals, etc. in some sort of a WebOrder or Cart record.
 I don't want to have to re-sum all the cart-products to get the cart total.
 I think this is a commonly held feeling.